-Carrying value of the investment in Associates
+Carrying value of the investment in the Philippines Associates

-The Group assesses whether there is objective evidence that the investment in Associates is impaired by reference to the underlying mining projects held by the Associates in the Philippines.
-These mining projects include the Mabilo project, held by Joint Venture partners Mt.
-Labo and Galeo, which entered into the development phase during the year, therefore requiring an impairment assessment in accordance with IAS 36 Impairment of Assets.
+The Group assesses whether there is objective evidence that the investment in the Philippines Associates is impaired by reference to the underlying mining projects held by the Philippines Associates.
+These mining projects include the Mabilo Project, held by Mt.
+Labo, which entered into the development phase during the previous year, therefore requiring an impairment assessment in accordance with IAS 36 Impairment of Assets and IAS 39 Financial Instruments: Recognition and measurement.
 This assessment requires judgement in analysing possible impacts caused by factors such as the price of gold and copper, operating and capital estimates, ownership relationships and the political risk in which the project operates.